-We know two of these children, James and John, since they inherited part of Philip’s ‘Plantation’ and had sons who inherited land from them.
-Philip’s other two children were either girls, who normally did not inherited land, or sons that died early, before inheriting land, or sons that settled outside ‘The Dock’.
-We can estimated when James and John were born from their age at death, recorded in Port-de-Grave burial records.
-Bareneed was in Port-de-Grave Parish and both towns would have shared a minister.
-Unfortunately, very few early church records survived from Bareneed or Port-de-Grave; however, there are Port-de-Grave Parish CofE burial records for 1828-1869 .
+We know two of Philip’s children, James and John, since they inherited part of Philip’s ‘Plantation’ and had sons who inherited land from them.
+Philip’s other children (may be more than 4 since adult children like James may not be counted in 1817 census) were either girls, who normally did not inherited land, or sons who died before inheriting land, or sons that settled outside ‘The Dock’.
+We can estimated when James and John were born from their age at death recorded in Port-de-Grave burial records (incomplete).
+Bareneed was in Port-de-Grave Parish and both towns (separate churches) would have shared a minister.
+Unfortunately, very few early church records survived from Bareneed or Port-de-Grave; however, there are Port-de-Grave Parish C of E burial records for 1828-1869 .
 These list the following burials:

 |Surname||First Name||Date of Death||Age at death||Date of Burial|